-While it is useful to examine a representative resource "in-service" schedule for the plan, that particular schedule is not likely match what will happen in any particular future that is actually realized.9 That is why it is also useful to see how the plan would be implemented under different situations.
+While it is useful to examine the most likely resource "build out" schedule for the plan, that schedule will not likely be representative of what will happen in any particular future that is actually realized.7 That is why it is also useful to see how the plan would be implemented under different situations.
 Scenarios describe how the plan will manifest itself for particular futures.
 This section examines various scenarios and looks at the resources that would be acquired and the costs that would be incurred by implementing the plan under several different futures.